* Sales forecasts light, capex blows past Street views

 But it has struggled to adapt its technology for smartphones and tablets, a market dominated by Qualcomm Inc, Samsung Electronics Co Ltd and Nvidia Corp.

-PC makers are struggling to stop a decline in sales as consumers hold off on buying new laptops in favor of more nimble mobile gadgets.
+PC makers are struggling to stop a decline in sales as consumers hold off on buying new laptops in favor of spending on more nimble mobile gadgets.

-Some Wall Street analysts gave Intel high marks for expected operating efficiency this year.
+However, some Wall Street analysts gave Intel high marks for operating efficiency.

 It estimated a 2013 gross margin of 60 percent, plus or minus a few percentage points.
 Analysts on average had expected 59 percent.